×

 When we asked people living in Italy what life is like and how people spend their time, they said:

 "In Procida the residents have a very old mentality and have a general prejudice towards non-resents, especially non-Italians.
 The opinions are that women do not need to work.
 The top priorities are taking care of there spouses, cleaning house, and having children.
 Procida is a very small island that is considered part of Naples.
-Most of the men work away from home and usually see their husbands 4 months out of the year," explained one retiree living in Procida.
+Most of the men work away from home and usually see their husbands 4 months out of the year," remarked one retiree in Procida.

 View More Answers